 There is also a variety of boards and cheese knives.
 Speaking of knives, for example, there can be seen the most expensive cheese slicer, which is decorated with diamonds.

-If you are a big cheese fan and you really want to get into it or you are just adventurous, you can dress like a Dutch farmer and take some pictures.
+If you are a big cheese fan and you really want to get into it or you are just an adventurous person, you can dress like a Dutch farmer and take some pictures.
 Grab a cheese wheel and say “Cheese”.
 How fun is that!

-There is no admission fee and the address is Prinsengracht 112.
+There is no admission fee for the Amsterdam cheese museum and the address is Prinsengracht 112.

 Are you a cheese lover?
 Which is your favorite?